Feature Articles - Aging

 Maintaining independence by preventing falls is often very attainable.
 Consider where the challenges are and find solutions that work for the individual.

-For more ideas on assessing a home or defining the challenges, plan to join A Matter of Balance class in your area.
+For more ideas on assessing a home or defining the challenges, see if there is A Matter of Balance class in your area.